feedbin/feedbin-api/content/subscriptions.md

 Get Subscription
 ----------------

-- `GET /api/v1/subscriptions/3.json` will return the message with an id of `3`
+- `GET /api/v1/subscriptions/3.json` will return the feed with an id of `3`

 ```json
 {